 Look, there is no doubt that the prominent protagonists in this have been human rights lawyers, who have abused that system in order to make money, abusing some of the poorest people in the world in the process.
 But what I would say is that, yes, there are elements that the MOD could and should have done better and for some of our people, those experiences have been unacceptable—and for those, yes, I do apologise.

-The Minister now says that he is willing to relook at all aspects of the Bill, which is precisely what my right hon.
+The Minister now says that he is willing to look again at all aspects of the Bill, which is precisely what my right hon.
 Friend the Member for Wentworth and Dearne (John Healey) asked him to do half an hour ago.
 Across the House, there is an understanding about the desire to get away from these vexatious claims, but what Members on both sides are telling him is that there are unintended consequences from the way that the Bill is currently structured.
 He should listen to prevent veterans being penalised while he is trying to do something that we all support.

 Veterans are not being penalised.
 If they were, I would not bring this legislation in.
 I have not said that I am going to look at all aspects of the Bill; I have made it very clear that I am happy to discuss amendments and changes that people want to make to get the Bill through, but I will also not do it on the back of things that are patently untrue.